AshampooSystems/boden/docs/docs/reference/foundation/application.md

 # Application

 Represents the Application.

-Inherit from [ApplicationController](application_controller.md) to set up your application.
+To define the setup and behavior of your own app, inherit from [ApplicationController](application_controller.md).

 The application's entry point is defined by the `BDN_APP_INIT` macro.
 See [ApplicationController](application_controller.md) for an example.